Anakinskywalker-14bby/Calculator_app/README.md

 # Simple Calculator App in Python

 This project is a user-friendly calculator application built with Python and the Tkinter library.
-It provides a graphical user interface (GUI) for performing basic arithmetic operations, including addition, subtraction, multiplication, and division.
-The calculator features a clean display for user input and results, a grid of buttons for digits (0-9), operators (+, -, *, /), a clear button (C), and an equals button (=) for calculations.
+It provides a graphical user interface (GUI) for performing arithmetic operations, including addition, subtraction, multiplication, division, decimal calculations, squaring, square roots, and multiplying by π (pi).
+The calculator features a clean display for user input and results, a grid of buttons for digits (0-9), decimal point, operators (+, -, *, /), a clear button (C), a square button (x²), a pi button (π), a square root button (√), and an equals button (=) for calculations.

 This README highlights the application's functionality, the skills demonstrated through its development, and opportunities for further customization.